 To save you time, we’ve outlined the best practices for email outreach that will get your guest post ideas accepted.

-Step 4: Write the epic post
+Step 4: Write the Post

 You’re already halfway towards securing that highly-coveted backlink.